mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 This article (the first in a short series) will cover the basics of list comprehensions.

-In this Pydon't, you will:
+This Pydon't will teach you the following:

- - learn the anatomy of a list comprehension;
+ - the anatomy of a list comprehension (what parts compose a list comprehension);
-   - learn how to create list comprehensions; and
+ - how to create list comprehensions;
-   - understand the building blocks of list comprehensions;
- - see the parallel that exists between some `for` loops and list comprehensions;
+ - the parallel that exists between some `for` loops and list comprehensions;
+ - how to understand list comprehensions if you have a strong mathematical background;
- - read about the four main advantages of list comprehensions;
+ - the four main advantages of list comprehensions;
- - understand the main use-case for this feature; and
+ - the main use case for list comprehensions;
- - see good usages of list comprehensions in real code written by real people.
+ - what are good use cases for list comprehensions; and
+ - what are bad use cases for list comprehensions.

 I also summarised the contents of this article in a cheatsheet that you can get for free [from here][gumroad-cheatsheet].